Preemo-Inc/worker-sdk/protobuf/README.md

 ### Deleting a Field

 When deleting a field from a protobuf message, use the `reserved` keyword to reserve the field's name and tag to ensure it is not accidentally re-used.
+In addition, comment out the field with an explanation of why it has been removed.

 For example, if you start with the following `Example` message:
 ```